IBM/ipfs-social-proof/PLAN.md

 * posts are merely JSON docs stored in IPFS, pinned and ipns name issued
 * use CRDT to sync post hashes

+### Embed Gists via <script> tage and Tweets via embed HTML for the Proofs to display inline on a user's profile

+## Manual validation UI to paste proof data that cnanot dynamically be fetched via a url / embed / script tag